pablohenneman/OMNI_OMICS_HUB/docs/analysis/brainstorm-project.md

   - select primary ID column and delimiter (;, by default) for multi-ID entries (protein groups in proteomics are common)
   - a selected ID column may be subjected to a delim operation do str_split_i(delim, i = 1) (optional), but always undergoes:
   - Duplicate handling: append .1, .2, ... to internal IDs and warn with examples.
+  - First occurrence remains unsuffixed and may map; duplicates are suffixed and are not mapped.
+  - Internal DB duplicate IDs are resolved by deterministic first-match selection.
   - choose ID type (uniprot, ensembl, gene_symbol, protein_name)
   - species is used for DB mapping
   - mapping feedback shows coverage, multi-mapping rate, and unmapped count